-- Termination?
+Termination?

 - Always

-- AVAIL(b) initially all empty
+- AVAIL(b) initially empty for all blocks b

 - In equation above, DEF & NKILL are unchanging, and adding to AVAIL(x) can't shrink AVAIL(b)

 - Only a finite number of exprs in the program, so the alg is again climbing a finite n-cube; can't climb forever

 - Order of worklist removals?

 - Any will work

 - Some are faster than others; e.g., if CFG is a DAG, then go in topological order (which would have been faster on the previous example)